damies13/BrassRazoo/Doc/Block_Structure.md

 - Next Server ID
 - Records

-Once the block is constructed, it's converted to a JSON string and hashed, the key "Block Hash" with the value of the hash is added to the block and then stored. when verifying a previous block you should remove the "Block Hash" key/value from the dictionary to verify the hashed value.
+Once constructed, the block is converted to a JSON string and subsequently hashed.
+The resulting hash is stored under the "Block Hash" key.
+When verifying a preceding block, this key/value pair must be removed from the dictionary before hash verification.

 ## Block ID